 - All students pursuing a graduate degree from the New York Film Academy must submit an official, final undergraduate transcript in order to complete their application. - Hard copies of official transcripts must be mailed to New York Film Academy directly from the undergraduate institution in a sealed envelope. - Students wishing to submit transcripts digitally can do so by contacting their NYFA admissions representative for instructions.
-Digital transcripts may be submitted using a digital submission service (such as

-Parchment) or your undergraduate institution's own digital delivery service.

-• The New York Film Academy generally does not consider prior experiential learning as a substitute for the transcript requirements described above.
+Digital transcripts may be submitted using a digital submission service (such as Parchment) or your undergraduate institution's own digital delivery service. - The New York Film Academy generally does not consider prior experiential learning as a substitute for the transcript requirements described above.

 Students completing high school in a foreign country, where a language other than English is the official language, and who are able to produce an original transcript, must have it translated into English by an education evaluation service that offers translation services.
+In certain circumstances transcripts may not offer enough information to determine eligibility, in those circumstances the student is responsible for providing an evaluated transcript.